Gender equality is not an add-on, it is central to climate resilience and poverty reduction, and it must be visible in who leads and who decides.

-New policies and a financial package which could save the Amazon have been proposed by a group of indigenous women from Peru and Ecuador.
+New policies which would place women at the heart of decision making in the Amazon have been proposed by indigenous people from Peru and Ecuador.

 Their recommendations came from eight community leaders based in the heart of the region in a new book, Weaving the Future.